Support local funding for

 Why does TCD need public funding?

 Conservation districts are about public service, not private profit.
 As mission-driven public entities, our budgets are tied to public funding and project-specific grants, and we can’t pursue commercial activities that aren’t directly related to our mission.
+Our community conservation needs continue to go unmet in Thurston County as we see more farmland loss and increased pressures on our natural resources from climate change and population growth.

 Why can’t TCD use other funding sources?